Optimal control of open-quantum-system dynamics predicted by long short-term memory: Model

 where the amplitudes $A_k$, frequencies $f_k$, and phases $\phi_k$ are randomly sampled from predefined ranges, with the frequencies spanning the dynamical bandwidth relevant to the system.
 This method ensures broad spectral coverage of the training data, allowing the LSTM to learn the system’s dynamic response under continuous driving and control, enabling robust extrapolation to previously unseen pulse shapes beyond the training distribution.

-We first demonstrate the power of the LSTM-NNs in predicting the open quantum system dynamics.
+We first demonstrate the power of the LSTM in predicting the open quantum system dynamics.
 The network consists of four hidden layers, each with 128 units and tanh activation functions.
 It is trained on a dataset of 50,000 samples using the Adam optimizer with a learning rate of 0.001 to minimize the mean squared error (MSE) over 200 epochs, with a batch size of 128, ensuring rapid convergence across a broad parameter regime ($\Gamma\in[0,0.05]$, $\gamma\in[1,30]$, $T\in[5,15]$).
 In Fig.~\ref{Fig.2} we check the prediction accuracy as a function of time.
 In the first row, we choose three kinds of samples for different $s(t)$ and $c(t)$.
 They are (i) $s(t)$, $c(t)$ (RFS); (ii) $s(t)=t/T_{tot}$ (linear), $c(t)=I\sin(2\pi t)$ ($I\approx54.4\ \text{to satisfy the third zero of } J_0(I\tau/\pi))$ (sine); (iii) $s(t)=\frac{1}{2}\sin(\pi t/T_{tot}-\frac{\pi}{2})+\frac{1}{2}$ (sine), $c(t)$ ($\tau=2,I\approx37.7 \ \text{to satisfy}\ \ I\tau = 2k\pi\ \text{with}\ \ k=6$) (quench), respectively.
 The second to the fourth columns are the time evolution of expectation value of $\sigma_{x,(y,z)}$, respectively.
-The last row corresponds to the MSE, which is the weighted sum of the squared errors for the observables, providing a measure of the model’s overall prediction accuracy for the quantum state.
+The last row corresponds to the MSE, which measures the overall prediction error, providing a measure of the model’s overall prediction accuracy for the quantum state.
 Throughout the entire time window, the MSE consistently remains below 0.0025 for all three pulse types.
-The time window highlighted in light gray and in light blue represent the time interval that it has (not) been trained on.
+The time windows highlighted in light gray and light blue represent the intervals that have and have not been trained on, respectively.
 As shown in Fig.~\ref{Fig.2}, the evolution curves of the true value and the prediction closely match.
-This demonstrates that the LSTM-NN model accurately predicts the dynamics across both the training and extrapolation intervals.
+This demonstrates that the LSTM model accurately predicts the dynamics across both the training and extrapolation intervals.